murielsilveira/git-sync/readme.md

 - [ ] Release it with https://goreleaser.com/.
 - [ ] Use some Go concurrecy shenanigans to speed up the process.
 - [ ] Refine API.
+- [ ] Use git remote instead of .git folder.

 ### Features